-- The need to change leadership encourages a rising generation of political leaders, fresh ideas and possible policy changes.
+- A rising generation of political leaders emerges, bringing fresh ideas and possible policy changes.

 It sounds like a paradox, but even as term limits prevent a popular president from remaining in office, they promote the healthy competition needed to strengthen democratic institutions and the democratic process.

 A version of this article was published on January 12, 2016.